LukeShortCloud/simpler_things_rpg/simpler_things.md

     * Lots of little quests are completed.
     * Every game session.
 * Every level up, a PC gets a new Boosted Skill of their choice.
-* Every four levels (4, 8, 12, 16, etc.), a PC adds one point to a Trait of their choice: Awareness, Knowledge, or Vitality.
+* Every four levels (4, 8, and 12), a PC adds one point to a Trait of their choice: Awareness, Knowledge, or Vitality.
+* The maximum level a player can reach is 12.
+At that level, all Skills have been boosted and one Trait could optionally be maxed out at 5.

 ## Health